antonrd/codemarathon-grader/README.md

 This will install the needed packages and configure some of them whenever needed.
 See more details about this step in the `install` and `config` Ansible roles.

-After that you need to proceed with the deployment, which will fetch the latest code from Github, install gems, run migrations and precompile the assets.

-You need to create the `config/grader.yml` file and make sure it contains the right values.
-You can use the `config/grader.example/yml` file as basis.
-More about this config file is included below.

 You also need to set up the Docker image, which will be used to create containers.
 This can be done by running:

 `ansible-playbook ./provisioning/setup_docker.yml -i ./provisioning/production.ini`

 This will use the `Dockerfile` available in the root of the project.

+After that you need to proceed with the deployment, which will fetch the latest code from Github, install gems, run migrations and precompile the assets:

+`ansible-playbook ./provisioning/deploy_production.yml -i ./provisioning/production.ini`

+You need to create the `config/grader.yml` file and make sure it contains the right values.
+You can use the `config/grader.example/yml` file as basis.
+More about this config file is included below.

 Finally, use the tasks for starting/stopping/restarting the application.
 The first time a start would be sufficient.
 After subsequent deploys a restart is more suitable.